rqlite/rqlite/DOC/CLUSTER_MGMT.md

 # Cluster Guidelines
+_This is the documentation for the upcoming release, 5.0.
+The documentation for the latest release, 4.0, can be found [here](https://github.com/rqlite/rqlite/tree/v4.3.0/DOC)._

 This document describes, in detail, how to create and manage a rqlite cluster.

 ## Practical cluster size